-33 Veteran-owned small businesses.
+37 Veteran-owned small businesses.

-Eliminates a provision that currently prohibits the department from establishing goals in a construction contract or a contract for professional and technical services that require a prime contractor who is a veteran-owned small business to subcontract with other veteran-owned small businesses.
+Eliminates a provision that currently prohibits the Department of Administration from establishing goals in a construction contract or a contract for professional and technical services that require a prime contractor who is a veteran-owned small business to subcontract with other veteran-owned small businesses.